tr4uma/swift-sfdc/README.md

 Do you ever feel like working with the salesforce.com platform wastes a lot of time?
 Are you tired of switching continuously between the IDE and the platform to create (and retrieve!) the metadata you need?

+<b>STOP RETRIEVING, START PUSHING!</b>

 The <b>swift-sfdc</b> vscode extension aims to make working with the salesforce.com platform <b>lightning fast</b>!
-<b>Stop waiting for metadata retrieval and start creating the metadata directly in your local project</b>, without waiting ages to synchronize it from the cloud!
+<b>Stop waiting for metadata retrieval and start creating the metadata directly in your local project</b>, without waiting ages to synchronize it locally from the cloud!

-Integrate with other extensions, like ForceCode or MavensMate, to deploy the updated xml files directly to salesforce and create the best developer experience!
+Feel free to integrate swift-sfdc with other extensions, like ForceCode or MavensMate, to deploy the updated xml files directly to salesforce and create the best developer experience!

 ## How it works
 swift-sfdc is designed to interact with the standard salesforce project structure which you can download using tools like ant, mavensmate or forcecode, where every metadata type is contained within a subfolder of the /src/ root folder: